Is radiology a digital camera

 Radiology involves the use of various imaging technologies to create images of the human body.
 These images help doctors diagnose and treat a wide range of medical conditions, from broken bones to cancer.

-See also Best digital camera for cinematic look
+See also How a digital camera works for dummies

 Digital Radiology: In digital radiology, images are captured using digital detectors rather than traditional film.
 This allows for faster image processing, easier storage, and the ability to enhance and manipulate images for better diagnostic accuracy.